Applications for the First Home Owner Grant may be made through an Approved Agent.

 Purchase of a new home or an off-the-plan home

-Within 5 days after approval of the application and evidence provided showing that settlement has taken place (please complete a Confirmation of Settlement and Lodgement (PDF 195KB)).
+Within 5 days after approval of the application and when RevenueSA has received:

 Contract to build

-Within 5 days after approval of the application and evidence providing showing that foundations have been laid.
+Within 5 days after approval of the application and when RevenueSA has received:

 Owner builder

-Within 5 days of RevenueSA approving the application and all required evidence provided.
+Within 5 days after RevenueSA approves the application and RevenueSA has received:

-Before payment will be made, a Statutory Declaration stating that the home is complete and ready for occupation as a place of residence must be provided to RevenueSA.
+• a Statutory Declaration stating the home is complete and ready for occupation as a place of residence.

 What do I need to complete the application?